Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Introduction

+The remainder of this paper is organized as follows.
+First, in \Sect{}~\ref{section:model-and-preliminaries}, we present the computational model together with some related definitions that serve us throughout the paper.
+Next, an informal overview of our generic transformer is provided in \Sect{}~\ref{section:transformer-overview}.
+After the informal overview, we turn to the main part of the paper, where the transformer is formally developed, starting with introducing the transformer's key module in \Sect{}~\ref{section:probabilistic-phase-synchronization}.
+The eligibility criteria imposed on the LCL predicate are then presented in \Sect{}~\ref{section:LCL-eligibility-criteria}.
+While \Sect{} \ref{section:probabilistic-phase-synchronization} and \ref{section:LCL-eligibility-criteria} are common to both node and edge problems, the rest of the transformer's components diverge between the two and are therefore presented separately: the transformer for distributed edge problems is developed and analyzed in \Sect{}~\ref{section:transformer-edges} and the transformer for distributed node problems, that turns out to include a few additional complications, is developed and analyzed in \Sect{}~\ref{section:transformer-nodes}.

-In \Sect{}~\ref{section:simulation-line-graph}, we explain how the node-LCL self-stabilizing algorithms produced by our transformer can be simulated on the line graph of a given graph to solve the corresponding edge-LCL problems.
-As this simulation may be inefficient in terms of its message size overhead, we also develop an edge-LCL transformer that can be applied to fault free algorithms designed (directly) for distributed edge problems.
-The interface, implementation and analysis of the edge-LCL transformer are presented in \Sect{}\ \ref{section:transformer-edges-interface}, \ref{section:transformer-edges-implementation}, and \ref{section:transformer-edges-analysis}, respectively.
+In \Sect{}~\ref{section:simulation-line-graph}, we explain how the self-stabilizing algorithms produced by our transformer for distributed node problems can be simulated on the line graph of a given graph, providing an alternative --- usually less efficient in terms of the message size --- way to develop self-stabilizing algorithms for distributed edge problems.
+While it is clear from the theorems stated in \Sect{}\ \ref{section:transformer-edges} and \ref{section:transformer-nodes} that the guarantees of the self-stabilizing algorithms produced by our transformer hold against any combination of finitely many transient faults in (finite or countably infinite) graphs, in \Sect{}~\ref{section:infinite-faults} we show that under certain conditions, they also hold against infinitely many transient faults.